-Sales for the fourth quarter of 2023 in the Company's North America operating segment decreased by \$25.1 million or 2.6% to \$959.5 million from \$984.6 million for the fourth quarter of 2022.
-The decrease was due to the impact of the UAW strike at General Motors, Ford and Stellantis in the United States, negatively impacting production sales for the fourth quarter across several platforms; and lower year-over-year OEM production volumes on other light-vehicle platforms, including the Ford Mustang Mach E, Lucid Air, and GM Equinox/Terrain.
-These negative factors were partially offset by the launch and ramp up of new programs during or subsequent to the fourth quarter of 2022, including the Mercedes' new electric vehicle platform (EVA2), General Motors' new electric vehicle platform (BEV3), a Toyota/Lexus SUV, and a transmission for the ZF Group; overall higher year-over-year fourth quarter OEM light vehicle production volumes, apart from the impact of the UAW strike, primarily as a result of the industry-wide supply chain disruptions which impacted 2022 to a greater degree compared to 2023; the impact of foreign exchange on the translation of U.S. denominated production sales, which had a positive impact on overall sales for the fourth quarter of 2023 of \$11.0 million as compared to the fourth quarter of 2022; and an increase in tooling sales of \$4.2 million, which are typically dependent on the timing of tooling construction and final acceptance by the customer.
+Sales for the fourth quarter of 2024 in the Company's North America operating segment decreased by \$78.4 million or 8.2% to \$881.0 million from \$959.5 million for the fourth quarter of 2023.
+The decrease was due to lower year-over-year OEM production volumes on certain platforms, including the Jeep Grand Cherokee and Wagoneer, Mercedes' new electric vehicle platform (EVA2), and a transmission for the ZF Group; programs that ended production during or subsequent to the fourth quarter of 2023, specifically the Ford Edge, Dodge Charger/Challenger, Chevrolet Bolt, and an aluminum engine block for Stellantis; and a decrease in tooling sales of \$15.8 million, which are typically dependent on the timing of tooling construction and final acceptance by the customer.
+These negative factors were partially offset by the launch and ramp up of new programs during or subsequent to the fourth quarter of 2023, including General Motors' new electric vehicle platforms (BEV3/BET), and the Toyota Tacoma; higher year-over-year OEM production volumes on certain other platforms, including General Motors' Equinox/Terrain, the Ford Mustang Mach E, and an engine block for Ford; and the impact of foreign exchange on the translation of U.S. denominated production sales, which had a positive impact on overall sales for the fourth quarter of 2024 of \$3.0 million.
+Overall fourth quarter industry-wide OEM light vehicle production volumes in North America decreased by approximately 3% year-over-year.